larcster/esphome_tagreader/README.md

 | Din     | GPIO2             |                                                                                                   |

 # Building
 Either install ESPhome on your computer or build directly in Home Assistant's ESPhome Device Builder.

-Remember to modify secrets.yaml according to your network.
+Remember to modify secrets_example.yaml according to your network and rename it to secrets.yaml before building.

 # Installation